Frequently Asked Questions

 Are my test results and data stored anonymously?

 The data collected during your study visits is stored in a central database.
-Your data is stored anonymously.
+Your data is stored using a pseudonym.
 In this way, the researchers analyzing your data are not able to link the data directly to you.
 Only closely associated study doctors and study nurses will be able to retrieve your personal information in case of abnormal test results.

 Will I receive the results of my study tests?